 This user puts a very good overall perspective on it:

 “Spinal decompression is a tool that may be used in Chiropractic Care.
 Just like any other tools, it is only as good as the person using it.
 When you go in for a consultation, by the time you leave if you still do not understand what your health problem is and what options you have (including decompression) then visit another chiropractor until you find one that make you a part of the healing process.
 The more you know the better you are able to make the right choices for your health.
 Does spinal decompression work?
 Yes it does.
 Will it work by itself?
 No, it will not.
 You need other therapy to aid and speed the healing, and keep the progress you have achieved.”

 Can you carry out spinal decompression at home?

 There are various aids, videos and tutorials based around spinal decompression so that you can try and treat yourself at home.
 While the people behind these are well-meaning, it would be our advice that these are best avoided.
 The reason behind this is very simple: people, even medical professionals, are typically bad at diagnosing themselves.
 Without knowing the root and cause of the issue a proper treatment cannot be properly ascertained and carried out.
 While there isn’t a huge chance of you making your issues worse, any chance at all is enough to advise us to avoid it.

 Can everyone benefit from spinal decompression?

-While spinal decompression can be used to treat a range of people and issues, there is a number of people who we would not advise undertake this treatment.
+While spinal decompression can be used to treat a range of people and issues, there are a number of people who we would not advise undertaking this treatment.
 The following patients are not recommended to receive nonsurgical spinal decompression therapy: